 Planners and legislators can’t be expected to become experts in wildfire, but FireSmart can help them make more informed decisions.
 Technical information and resources available through FireSmart, like Headwaters Economics’ Wildfire-Resistant Home Guide, can assist these community leaders and authorities in developing and implementing legislation that addresses concerns in the Wildland Urban Interface (WUI).

-Fire officials, planners, community leaders, neighbours, First Nations and local government all need to work together to ensure that legislation considers the threat of wildfire and increasing the communities’ resiliency.
+Bringing these resources to your local legislators isn’t just the responsibility of fire officials.
+Everyone needs to play a part.
+Planners, community leaders, neighbours, First Nations and local government all need to work together to ensure that any land planning and legislation considers the threat of wildfire.

 - What cost is borne by the public when wildfire hazards aren’t managed?

-- Who is responsible for ensuring planning takes places to address wildfire threat?
+- Who is responsible for ensuring planning takes place to address wildfire threat?

-- Are there legal implications if communities are not prepared for wildfire?
+- Are there legal implications if neighbourhoods are not prepared for wildfire?

 - Are their areas of the community that are more at risk than others?

 If you’re in a wildfire hazard zone, it’s crucial that these questions are answered with legislation that addresses wildfire safety issues.
 Find out more about the other educational FireSmart resources here.